 Also, I do not understand why having both db.connect and db.connect.schema (the second is == to the first, with just one extra option).

-#6 Updated by Paolo Cavallini about 12 years ago
+#6 Updated by Paolo Cavallini over 12 years ago

 Cannot start module qgis.db.connect-login.pg.py

 Traceback (most recent call last): File "/usr/share/qgis/grass/scripts//qgis.db.connect-login.pg.py", line 75, in import grass ImportError: No module named grass